-23.1 Terms/ rights attached to equity shares :
+23.1 Terms/ rights attached to equity shares:

 The Company has only one class of shares referred to as equity shares having a par value of Rs.
 10. Each holder of equity shares is entitled to one vote per share.
 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive any of the remaining assets of the Company, after distribution of all preferential amounts.
-However, there are no preferential amounts inter se equity shares held by the shareholders (after due adjustment in case shares are not fully paid up).
+However, there are no preferential amounts inter se equity shareholders.
+The distribution will be in proportion to the number of equity shares held by the shareholders (after due adjustment in case shares are not fully paid up).